 Taylor has had more than her share of medical challenges.
 By age 50 she was diagnosed with high blood pressure and suffered a mild stroke.
 She also had Bell’s Palsy and West Nile Virus, the result of a mosquito bite, and meningitis, along with a severe case of shingles.
 But the cancer diagnosis was the biggest threat she faced.

-Sparrow’s Timothy McKenna, D.O., performed the lumpectomy on Taylor.
-Afterward, Taylor underwent 18 sessions of radiation treatment, and is currently on hormone therapy.
+After undergoing a lumpectomy, Taylor underwent 18 sessions of breast cancer radiation radiation treatment, and is currently on hormone therapy.
 Today, she’s cancer free.